lukasz-k1/digits_recognition/README.md

 ## Usage
 We presented usage of this interface in demo.ipynb.
 It loads all needed packages.

 We do not provide the training data nor the evaluation data.
-If you wish to train this model using your data, it needs to be in one folder, each recording has to be named like: `AO1M1_0_.wav`, where first 5 letters are speaker id, and the second part indicates the digit.
+If you wish to train this model using your data, it needs to be in one folder, each recording has to be named like: `AO1M1_0_.wav`, where the first 5 letters are speaker id, and the second part indicates the digit.

 ## Results:
 The best scores have been achieved for: